dekorateio/dekorate/readme.md

 By adding the annotation to your test class the following things will happen:

 1. The extension will check if a kubernetes cluster is available (if not tests will be skipped).
-2. If `@EnableDockerBuild` is present in the project, a docker build will be triggered.
+2. If `@DockerBuild` is present in the project, a docker build will be triggered.
 3. All generated manifests will be applied.
 4. Will wait until applied resources are ready.
 5. Dependencies will be injected (e.g. KubernetesClient, Pod etc)